Convair B-36 Peacemaker: Maintenance

 The B-36 was too large to fit in most hangars.
 Since even an aircraft with the range of the B-36 needed to be stationed as close to enemy targets as possible, this meant the plane was largely based in the extreme weather locations of the northern continental United States, Alaska, and the Arctic.
-Since the maintenance had to be performed outdoors, the crews were largely exposed to the elements, with temperatures of -60 °F in winters and 100 °F in summers, depending on the airbase location.
-Special shelters were built so the maintenance crews could be given a modicum of protection.
-Ground crews were at risk of slipping and falling from icy wings, or being blown off the wings by propeller wash running in reverse pitch.
-The wing roots were thick enough, at 7 ft, to enable a flight engineer to access the engines and landing gear during flight by crawling through the wings.
-This was possible only at altitudes not requiring pressurization.
+Since the maintenance had to be performed outdoors, the crews were largely exposed to the elements, with temperatures of -60 °F in winters and 100 °F in summers, depending on the location.
+Special shelters were built to provide the maintenance crews a modicum of protection.
+Ground crews were at risk of slipping and falling from icy wings.
+The wing roots were thick enough, at 7 ft, to enable a flight engineer to access the backs of the engines and the landing gear during flight by crawling through the wings but was only possible at lower altitudes.

-In 1950, Convair (then still Consolidated-Vultee) developed streamlined pods, looking like oversize drop tanks, that were mounted on each side of the B-36's fuselage to carry spare engines between bases.
+In 1950, Consolidated-Vultee developed streamlined pods that looked like large drop tanks that mounted on each side of the fuselage to carry spare engines between bases.
 Each pod could airlift two engines.
 When the pods were empty, they were removed and carried in the bomb bays.
-No record was made of the special engine pods ever being used.
+No record exists of the pods being used.

 Engine fires

 As engine fires occurred with the B-36's radial engines, some crews humorously changed the aircraft's slogan from "six turning, four burning" into "two turning, two burning, two smoking, two choking and two more unaccounted for".
 This problem was exacerbated by the propellers' pusher configuration, which increased carburetor icing.
-The design of the R-4360 engine tacitly assumed that it would be mounted in the conventional tractor configuration—propeller/air intake/28 cylinders/carburetor—with air flowing in that order.
-In this configuration, the carburetor is bathed in warmed air flowing past the engine, so it is unlikely to ice up.
-However, the R-4360 engines in the B-36 were mounted backwards, in the pusher configuration—air intake/carburetor/28 cylinders/propeller.
-The carburetor was now in front of the engine, so it could not benefit from engine heat.
-This placement also made more traditional short-term carburetor heat systems unsuitable.
-Hence, when intake air was cold and humid, ice gradually obstructed the carburetor air intake, which in turn gradually increased the richness of the air/fuel mixture until the unburned fuel in the exhaust caught fire.
+The design of the R-4360 engine tacitly assumed that it would be mounted in the conventional tractor configuration with the air flowing in the order of propeller/air intake/cylinders and to the carburetor.
+In this configuration, the carburetor is bathed in warm air flowing past the engine, so is unlikely to ice up.
+However, they were mounted backwards in the B-36 to reduce wing turbulence.
+As a result the carburetor was in front of the engine, where it would not benefit from engine heat and made most existing carburetor heat systems unsuitable.
+Hence, when intake air was cold and humid, ice gradually obstructed the carburetor intake, which increased the air/fuel mixture richness until unburned fuel in the exhaust caught fire.
 Three engine fires of this nature led to the first loss of an American nuclear weapon when a B-36 crashed in February 1950.